Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 In cold temperatures, water service lines can freeze if frost is pushed below the water line.
 Water lines inside the home can also freeze due to freezing temperatures, extreme wind chill and cold drafts.

-Become familiar with ways to prevent pipes from freezing, and what to do if your pipes have frozen.
+Become familiar with what to do if your pipes have frozen, and ways to prevent pipes from freezing in the future.

 How to prevent pipes from freezing